Parcel Prospecting

 • Set up LinkedIn Sales Navigator alerts for "Head of Logistics," "Supply Chain Director," and "Fulfilment Manager" role changes at target retailers—new hires mean new procurement reviews

-• Monitor trade press religiously—Retail Week, Internet Retailing, Post & Parcel—for warehouse openings, marketplace launches (TikTok Shop, Temu seller onboarding), and funding announcements
+• Monitor trade press—Retail Week, Internet Retailing, Post & Parcel—for warehouse openings, marketplace launches, and funding announcements

-• Build a "Peak Prep Calendar"—reach out to target accounts in May-July when they're finalising Q4 carrier strategies, not October when they're locked in
+• Build a "Peak Prep Calendar"—reach out to target accounts in May-July when they're finalising Q4 carrier strategies

 2